alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ##Unlicensed medicines

-You can import unlicensed medicines if you’re:

-- a doctor or dentist registered in the UK
-- a supplementary prescriber (for example, an appropriately qualified nurse or pharmacist)
-- an independent prescriber (as a nurse or pharmacist)
-- a pharmacist in a hospital, health centre or registered pharmacy
-- a wholesale dealer licensed for supply to the order of any of the above
-- a manufacturer licensed for import for supply to the order of any of the above

 What you need to do depends on if you're importing from within or from outside the European Economic Area (EEA).

 ###Within the EEA

 To import from within the EEA, you need a wholesale dealer's licence [wholesale dealer's licence](#wholesale-licence)

-[SME question: when do people need to complete the notification form? https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/473221/Notification_of_intent_to_import_-_application_form.xls]

 ###Outside the EEA